-Line 36 - Arizona Income Tax Withheld
+Line 35 - Arizona Income Tax Withheld

 Enter the Arizona income tax withheld as shown on the Form(s) W-2 from your employer.
 Also enter the Arizona income tax withheld shown on your Form(s) 1099-R (distributions from pensions, annuities, etc.).
-Attach the Form(s) W-2 and 1099-R to page 2 of your return.
+Attach the Form(s) W-2 and 1099-R to the back of the last page of your return.
 Do not include income taxes withheld by any other state.

-Line 37 - Arizona Estimated Tax Payments for 2000 and Amount Applied From 1999 Return
+Line 36 - Arizona Estimated Tax Payments for 2001 and Amount Applied From 2000 Return